 Pradaxa® can be taken with or without food.
-The capsule should be swallowed whole with a glass of water, to facilitate delivery to the stomach.
+The capsule should be swallowed whole with some water.
 Do not break, chew, or empty the pellets from the capsule since this may increase the risk of bleeding.

 Special patient populations potentially at higher risk of bleeding^{1,2}